zenhack/layout-dsl/README.md

 [![Build Status][ci-img]][ci]

 DSL for describing data layouts.
-Still in the conceptualization phase;
-there is no code whatsoever yet.
-This document is Apache-2.0 licensed, but future versions/implementations may be under different licenses (definitely FOSS); we'll play it by ear.
+Currently this is Apache-2.0 licensed, but future versions/implementations may be under different licenses (definitely FOSS); we'll play it by ear.